codurance/site/_posts/2016-09-28-when-a-good-architecture-helps-you-in-your-ui-design-iterations.md

 ## What VIPER had to say in all of this

 As you may notice, I had to change several times the UI and some were radical changes (we had a version that we try to put the insertion line in the bottom, after the list).
 And because I had everything really independent and a good separation of concerns, I just needed to change my UI elements, connected then correctly in my ViewController and there you go, everything else would work like a charm.
-The longest that took me to make this changes were like two days and because I had some problems with AutoLayout.
+The longest that took me to make this changes was two days and because I had some problems with AutoLayout.

 ## Conclusion